Documentation Index

 Make sure to obtain the necessary credentials from the PlainID team.
 These are required to pull the Docker image and configure access to your Policy Runtime service and data sources.

-Running the the Authorizer Service
+Running the Authorizer Service

 1. Launch the service within a Docker container.